William Porter (bishop)

-William Thomas Porter (14 May 1887 – 16 June 1966) was an English Roman Catholic missionary bishop, who served as Vicar Apostolic of Gold Coast and later Archbishop of Cape Coast in present-day Ghana.
+William Thomas Porter (14 May 1887 – 16 June 1966) was an English Catholic prelate who served as Vicar Apostolic of Gold Coast and later Archbishop of Cape Coast in present-day Ghana from 1933 to 1959.
+He previously served as Vicar Apostolic of Northern Nigeria from 1930 to 1933.
+He was a member of the Society of African Missions.

-He was appointed Prefect Apostolic of Northern Nigeria (now the Roman Catholic Archdiocese of Kaduna) in 1930, serving until, he was appointed vicar apostolic (as well as titular bishop of Urusi) on 25 April 1933 and archbishop on 18 Apr 1950.
-He retired as archbishop on 15 May 1959.

-Schools
+Career

+Porter entered the Society of African Missions in 1915 and was ordained in 1918.
+He served as Vicar Apostolic of Northern Nigeria (now the Archdiocese of Kaduna) from 1930 to 25 April 1933.

+Episcopacy
-In 1936, Porter established a Roman Catholic secondary school, St. Augustine's College in Cape Coast.

-He also established several Roman Catholic youth groups.
+Porter became Apostolic Vicar of Cape Coast in 1933 and titular bishop of Urusi.
+In 1936, Porter established a Catholic secondary school, St. Augustine's College in Cape Coast.
+He also established several Catholic youth groups.

+He became an archbishop when the diocese was raised to an archdiocese on 18 Apr 1950.
+He retired as archbishop on 15 May 1959, when he was appointed Titular Archbishop of Lemnus.
+Ported died in 1966.